CUNY-CL/yoyodyne-pretrained/README.md

 The
 [`EarlyStopping`](https://lightning.ai/docs/pytorch/stable/common/early_stopping.html)
 callback enables early stopping based on a monitored quantity and a fixed "patience".
-A sample YAML snipppet with a patience of 10 is given below.
+A sample YAML snipppet with a patience of 10 is given below:

     ...
     trainer: